 It is an expectation that students submit all required work when it is due.
-Late work receives a 5% reduction per work day up to a maximum of 5 days or the last day of instruction, whichevercomes first, after which the assignment is given a zero.
+Late work receives a 5% reduction per workday up to a maximum of 5 days or the last day of instruction, whichevercomes first, after which the assignment is given a zero.
 Exceptions must be pre-approved by course faculty unless a documented extenuating circumstance occurs.

-Any course work submitted 5 days after the due date and before the start of finals will satisfy the requirement of being submitted but will receive a zero grade.
-All course work learning activities must be completed and submitted by the end of instruction, prior to the start of finalsweek.
-A course grade of "U" (unauthorized incomplete) will be assigned if course work activities are not completed and submitted prior to the start of finals week.
+Any coursework submitted 5 days after the due date and before the start of finals will satisfy the requirement of being submitted but will receive a zero grade.
+All coursework learning activities must be completed and submitted by the end of instruction, before the start of finalsweek.
+A course grade of "U" (unauthorized incomplete) will be assigned if coursework activities are not completed and submitted before the start of finals week.